Logotipo

 Which Major Cards Actually Approve 580-650 Scores?

-Based on my experience and data from credit forums, here are the cards that genuinely approve fair credit applicants:
+Based on reported approval data from credit forums, here are the cards that genuinely approve fair credit applicants:

 Discover it Secured - Technically a secured card, but Discover graduates most cardholders to unsecured within 8-12 months.
 I’ve seen approvals as low as 550 FICO.